Overview

 Main Infrastructures:

-• Coriolis Global Data Assembly Center (GDAC): One of the key platforms delivering OneArgo global data, including UVP data from BGC-Argo floats.
+- Coriolis Global Data Assembly Center (GDAC): One of the key platforms delivering OneArgo global data, including UVP data, as well as bio-optical and physical variables from BGC-Argo floats.

 Real-time Quality Control:

-• UVP data quality control will be standardized between EcoPart and Coriolis GDAC.
+- UVP data quality control will be standardised between EcoPart and Coriolis GDAC.

 Analysis Tools